-Proposals of shareholders of the Company that are intended to be presented by such shareholders at the Company's 2013 Annual Meeting and that shareholders desire to have included in the Company's proxy materials relating to such meeting must be received by the Company at its principal executive offices no later than the deadline as provided in the Company's bylaws.
-If the Company holds its 2013 Annual Meeting on or about the anniversary date of this 2012 Annual Meeting, the deadline will be no later than March 22, 2013, which is 120 calendar days prior to the anniversary of July 20, 2012, the release date of this proxy statement relating to the 2012 Annual Meeting.
-However, if the Company holds its 2013 Annual Meeting of Shareholders in May, 2013, at approximately the date the Company has held its Annual Meeting in previous years, the deadline for shareholder proposals to be included in the proxy statement will be a reasonable time before the Company begins to print and mail its proxy materials.
-Such mailing and printing generally occurs at least 40 days before the meeting.
+Proposals of shareholders of the Company that are intended to be presented by such shareholders at the Company's 2014 Annual Meeting and that shareholders desire to have included in the Company's proxy materials relating to such meeting must be received by the Company at its principal executive offices no later than December 28, 2013, which is 120 calendar days prior to the anniversary of April 26, 2013, the release date of this proxy statement relating to the 2013 Annual Meeting.
 Upon timely receipt of any such proposal, the Company will determine whether or not to include such proposal in the proxy statement and proxy in accordance with applicable regulations governing the solicitation of proxies.